salkinium/blog/_posts/modm-devices/2018-03-07-modm-devices.md

 a robot to build.

-The major limitation of our system of course was getting the required data and manually assembling it didn’t scale, and so we were stuck in the same bottleneck as before, albeit with a slightly better build process.
+The major limitation of our system of course was getting the required data and manually assembling it didn't scale, and so we were stuck in the same bottleneck as before, albeit with a slightly better build process.
 And then, after researching how avr-gcc actually generate the `<avr/io.h>` headers, a solution presented itself: